高橋 君江

 Scholarly Books:

-Piller, I., & Takahashi, K. (in press for 2012).
+Piller, I., & Takahashi, K. (2013).
 Language Work Aboard the Low-Cost Airline.
 In.
 A, Duchêne, M. Moyer and C. Roberts (Eds.), Language, Migration and Social (In)equality.
 A Critical Sociolinguistic Perspective on Institutions and Work.
 Multilingual Matters.

 Takahashi, K. (2010).
 Multilingual Couple Talk: Romance, Identity and the Political Economy of Language.
 In D. Nunan and J. Choi (Eds.), Language and Culture: Reflective Narratives and the Emergence of Identity.
 Routledge, pp. 199-214.